 The fact that I’m still in ministry today should tell you that I have learned some lessons along the way.
 I’m passionate about sharing those I have gleaned.
 Think of them as four fence posts that set up a defined boundary around a healthy ministry.

-The First Post: Recognize your role in the church.
+No. 1: Recognize your role in the church.

 While you, as the pastor, have some responsibility for the church, only Jesus bears that ultimately.
 When this boundary is ignored, the church is built around the pastor, who becomes part of the problem.